Farkhar District: Geography and climate

 Farkhar is surrounded by Kalafgan District to the north, Kishim District to the northeast, Tagab District to the east, Warsaj District to the south, Namak Ab District to the west, and Taluqan District to the northeast.
 Kishim is located in Badakhshan Province, with all other districts in Takhar Province.

 Climate

 Fakhar has a humid continental climate (Köppen Dsb).

 Demographics

-Farkhar has a population of 52117, with a sex ratio of 26 males for every 25 females.
-The district has a large Tajiks majority.
+Farkhar has a population of 52,117, with a sex ratio of 26 males for every 25 females.
+Ethnic Tajiks are the majority.
 The median age is 15.8 and about 42% of the population is working.
 About 18% of the unemployed are seeking work.
-There are about 8000 households in the district, with an average size of 6.5 people.
+There are about 8,000 households in the district, with an average size of 6.5 people.

 Villages

 The villages of this district include and are not limited to: Shaktan, Shingan, Nahr Ab, Dasht e Robat, Abi Dara, Kurani, Pire Farkhar, Shori, Dehak, Jangle Gaza, Dasht e Konj, Chashma e Garmuk, Shahre Farkhar, Kundal, Mazre Shikh, Khanaqa, Khurmab, Ardishan, Kashan, Sare Kham, Singan, Pyani, Dahne Zure, Khafdara, Sang e Atash, Khawaki, Farhangurd, Khusdeh, Darbaho, Huti, Warook, Ghashob, Yookh, Lujdeh and Mashtan.